AtkinsRéalis

 AtkinsRéalis Group Inc., formerly known as SNC-Lavalin Group Inc., (Note: The former SNC-Lavalin adopted the trading name AtkinsRéalis on September 12, 2023.
 It changed its legal name to reflect this rebranding on May 16, 2024.) is a Canadian company based in Montreal that provides engineering, procurement, and construction (EPC) services to various industries, including mining and metallurgy, environment and water, infrastructure, and clean energy.
 AtkinsRéalis was the largest construction company, by revenue, in Canada, As of 2021.

 The firm has approximately 37,000 employees worldwide, with offices in over 50 countries and operations in over 160 countries.

 Key sectors

 The company's key service sectors are buildings, defence, mining, electrical power, transportation, and water; each sector offers services that includes design, studies, consultancy, financing, asset management, engineering, construction, procurement and operations and maintenance.
 Operations include mass transit and heavy rail systems, highways, bridges, airports and marine facilities, as well as industrial, commercial, cultural and healthcare buildings.
 Mining and metallurgy sector offers services to green fields and brown fields projects of any sizes or complexity including "mining commodities, fertilizers, and sulphuric acid facilities".
-Its power sector provides services in environment and water, the transmission and distribution of energy, hydro power, nuclear power, renewables and thermal power generation, energy from waste, electrical power delivery systems", and "clean and sustainable power technologies".
+Its power sector provides services in environment and water, the transmission and distribution of energy, hydropower, nuclear power, renewables and thermal power generation, energy from waste, electrical power delivery systems", and "clean and sustainable power technologies".